peter88213/novelibre/docs/index.md

 # ![N](img/nLogo32.png) noveltree

 *noveltree* is an organizer tool for writing novels with *LibreOffice Writer* or *OpenOffice Writer*.
 The entire novel is stored in a single file with all additional information.
-The manuscript is exported for editing with *Writer*, and then written back so that everything is always consistent and in one place. *noveltree* uses its own XML file format.
+The manuscript is exported for editing with *Office Writer*, and then written back so that everything is always consistent and in one place. *noveltree* uses its own XML file format.

 ![Screenshot](Screenshots/screen01.png)

 *noveltree* is written in Python and should run on several operating systems, like Windows and Linux.

 *noveltree* is to replace the [novelyst](https://peter88213.github.io/novelyst/) application.
-The main difference is the use of a new file format instead of the *.yw7* format.
+The main differences are an improved workflow that doesn't require a LibreOffice/OpenOffice extension, and the use of a new file format instead of the *.yw7* format.
 For more details see the [comparison between noveltree and novelyst](https://github.com/peter88213/noveltree/discussions/2).

 If you are considering switching from *novelyst* to *noveltree*, the [noveltree_yw7 plugin](https://peter88213.github.io/noveltree_yw7/) will help you to